NirelNemirovsky/aigie-demo-app/README.md

 # Aigie - AI World Fixer with Trail Taxonomy & Gemini AI

-A Python package that provides intelligent error handling and remediation for AI systems using Trail Taxonomy classification and Google's Gemini 2.5 Flash AI model.
+A Python package that provides intelligent error handling and remediation for AI systems using Trail Taxonomy classification and Google's Gemini 2.5 Flash AI model. **Aigie natively supports Pydantic models as the single standard for state management**, eliminating the need for multiple compatibility layers.

 ## 🚀 Features

+- **Unified Pydantic Standard**: Native support for Pydantic models as the single state management standard
 - **Trail Taxonomy Error Classification**: Comprehensive error categorization based on the Trail Taxonomy paper
 - **Gemini AI Remediation**: AI-powered error analysis and remediation suggestions using Google's Gemini 2.5 Flash
 - **Real-time Error Handling**: Intelligent error detection and resolution in real-time